 The Bottom Line

-The benefits of eating local food are endless, the greatest being the connection it gives you to your food.
-It’s scary to think how far removed we have become from our food; many of us eat foods never knowing if they grew from a plant, tree, shrub, or bush.
+From your health to the economy, there are many benefits of eating local.
+Local food is fresher, more flavorful, and more nutritious, and eating local food benefits the consumer, local farmers, and, in turn, the local economy and land.
 The more you eat locally the more you are able to reconnect with food and recognize the importance of real food and how it impacts your body.
-By supporting local farmers today, you are ensuring that there will be local farms in your community tomorrow, and that is something that we can all agree is important.
+By supporting local farmers today, you are ensuring that there will be local farms in your community tomorrow, and that is something that is important for us all.

 I didn’t know that fresher produce is more nutritious for you.
 My husband and I usually get groceries from a grocery store, but we have been thinking about trying to find locally grown produce instead.
 We would love to support our community, so it is great to know that doing so comes with additional health benefits for us!